 Shear and Compression Testing of Breakfast Cereal

 Cereal manufacturers use universal testing machines to evaluate their product’s texture in both R&D and quality control environments.
-The sensory texture, particularly the crunchiness, of cereal plays an important role in the consumer's mind.
+The sensory texture, particularly the crunchiness, of cereal plays an important role in the mind of the consumer.
 Tests are typically performed on dry samples, but product can be conditioned by incremental soak times to determine the degradation rate of crunchiness.

 - Fixturing to ensure repeatable and reproducible data